-As this brief review shows, demand characteristics are uncomfortably close to the mysterious methodological artifact described above.
-They are a fundamental methodological concern, but their magnitude, direction, and consistency remain unclear.
+As this brief review shows, demand characteristics are uncomfortably close to the mysterious methodological artifact described initially.
+Demand characteristics are a fundamental methodological concern, but their magnitude, direction, and consistency remain unclear.
 In the present paper, we use meta-analysis and replication to try and shed light on these issues.
 We begin by reviewing literature on the mechanisms theorized to underlie the effects of demand characteristics.

 How do demand characteristics alter participant responses?